dendronhq/dendron-site/vault/dendron.topic.snippets.md

 ### Variables

 You can use custom variables in your snippets.
 You can read more about it [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables).
-An excerpt of VSCode variables is pasted below:
+An excerpt of VS Code variables is pasted below:

 The following variables can be used:
 * TM_SELECTED_TEXT The currently selected text or the empty string